-- The normal resting respiration rate is 15 to 60 breaths per minute; a sleeping or relaxed dog would be near the low end, while an active and engaged dog would be higher; and just like with heart rates, smaller dogs will tend to have a faster resting breathing rate than our larger dogs.
+- The normal resting respiration rate for dogs is 15 to 30 breaths per minute (a sleeping or relaxed dog.)
+If your dog is being active, expect a higher respiratory rate between 15-60 breaths; and just like with heart rates, smaller dogs will tend to have a faster resting respiratory rate than larger dogs.

 - Any unusual noise heard while the dog is breathing could indicate a problem, especially if the noise is new for your pet.

 - A big concern: a change in your dog’s bark can indicate disease processes such as laryngeal paralysis (a common condition in our older large breed dogs such as Labs) or the development of a tumor in the airway.

 - Wheezing during expiration can indicate conditions such as asthma or allergic airway disease.